The Institute for Collaboration on Health, Intervention, and Policy is the nexus for health research at UConn.

 InCHIP Funded Projects

 InCHIP hosts annual seed grant competitions for faculty pilot projects.
-Listed below are the projects funded during the past fiscal year.
+Listed below are the projects funded during the 2022-2023 fiscal year.